Pork is meat from pigs, they are in the family Suidae

 There is one allergen associated with an allergy to pork and that is Sus s 1, this is a serum albumin protein.
+These proteins are found in lots of other mammalian meats.
+As humans also have serum albumins in their body it is unusual to become sensitised to these proteins in other foods.

 There is some evidence of cross reactivity between eating pork and allergic reaction to cat skin.
 This is known as Pork-Cat Syndrome.